ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 1. The search results have the following information about the Registration center: Name, Address, Working Hours, Contact Person, Center Type, and Contact Number

 #### 2.4.1.2 Nearby centers based on User Geo-location
-1. An individual can  enable location services,  in the device/machine in order to select nearby centers
+1. An Individual can  enable location services,  in the device/machine in order to select nearby centers
-1. The system checks for Lat-Long values of the individual and  fetches all the Registration centers within 2 KM Radius (configurable)
+1. The system checks for Lat-Long values of the Individual and  fetches all the Registration centers within 2 KM Radius (configurable)
-1. The First Registration center as per the search criteria is shown to the individual on Map by default
+1. The First Registration center as per the search criteria is shown to the Individual on Map by default

 #### 2.4.1.3 Find a Center
-An individual may opt to  perform text search to find a center based on which the system displays the registration centers
+An Individual may opt to  perform text search to find a center based on which the system displays the registration centers

 ### 2.4.2 Choosing Appointment Slots